forum-app-team/fa-auth/readme.md

 | 409    | Conflict              | Attempt to create or update a resource that would cause a conflict (e.g., email already in use).                   |
 | 500    | Internal Server Error | Unexpected server errors during processing or saving data.                                                         |

+### Fetching from the Front End
+The access token is now stored **in the Authorization header** instead of the cookies.
+You can obtain an access token from the `/login` endpoint or the newly added `/refresh` endpoint.
+Below are some minimal examples of fetching the protected endpoints from the front end:

 + Using `fetch`
 ```js